hummingbird moth.jpeg

 How can my school attract more wildlife?

-You can easily create more habitat so that next year you'll be able to see more cool things.
+Plant a wildlife garden!
+That's the best way to create more habitat to attract more wildlife to your school, so you can do another bigger BioBlitz next year.
 Here's some of of the benefits of providing K-12 students with a wildlife garden.
-Make a plan to build a wildlife habitat so that next year you'll discover more critters at your school.
+Make a plan to build a wildlife habitat in Spring 2026, so that next year you'll discover more critters at your school.
 Ask 5 of your PTA members to buy a tray of plants, so we can give you a tray for free for a school garden.
 We offer 25 types of plants that do well in our DFW soils and climate with little to no water needed.
 Use one of our free garden design templates.

-Download the free iNaturalist app today from your app store.
-Find your ISDs leaderboard by clicking on the Projects Tab.
-Click the search icon and search for "Soils Alive BioBlitz RISD" (or PISD, AISD, FISD, DISD, GCISD, LISD, or WISD for your school district).
-Capture photos of 5 different species, then ask your PTA Council to help you find 49 other people to do the same.
+Each iNat user needs to collect 5+ species observations by January 1st.
+Teachers and PTA members (and parents and students age 13+) in your ISD can download the free iNaturalist app today from the app store.
+Within the app, find your ISDs leaderboard by clicking on the Projects Tab.
+Click the search icon and search for "Soils Alive BioBlitz RISD" (or your district name: PISD, AISD, FISD, DISD, GCISD, LISD, or WISD).

-Once your ISD reaches 50 users with 5 species IDs each, your ISD will be invited to participate in 2026 if they would like to join us in March.
-With a free leaderboard for the first 200 schools (with 50+ PTA members) who register with us, you can very easily invite all of your PTA members, science teachers, parents, and students to join you in winning prizes for your school and ISD.
+Go to a nearby park, or walk your neighborhood and spend 30 minutes to capture photos of 5 different species.
+Once your PTA Council has 50 people, your ISD is registered for 2026!
+We provide a free iNaturalist leaderboard for the first 200 schools (with 50+ PTA members) who register with us by January 1.
+Right now 291 schools are eligible.
 Students under the age of 13 are invited to use the Seek app instead.
 Another way is for parents to use their own app and visit city parks with their child to observe nature together.

 Resources For School Principals and PTA Leaders